irishgordo/harvester-wiki/Home.md

 - The `release*` branch images are available at(no daily build, only pushed when it has a new commit): https://releases.rancher.com/harvester/release-1.2/harvester-release-1.2-amd64.iso

 > Note:
-> * There is no support or guarantee available to those dev images.
+> * There is no support or guarantee available for those dev images.
 > * Feel free to report issues regarding the dev build images.